Travel Insurance for Church Groups

 Jason Stolz CLTC, CRPC

-Travel insurance for church groups helps protect mission teams, youth trips, choir tours, and retreats from the unexpected—flight cancellations, medical emergencies, trip interruptions, lost baggage, and more.
-Whether your group is serving across town or overseas, the right coverage can keep one incident from turning into a financial crisis for your ministry or families.
+Travel insurance for church groups helps protect mission teams, youth trips, choir tours, retreats, and conference travel from the unexpected—flight cancellations, medical emergencies, trip interruptions, lost baggage, and more.
+Whether your group is serving across town or overseas, the right coverage can keep one incident from turning into a financial crisis for your ministry or for the families traveling with you.

 Get Travel Insurance for Your Church Group

-Protect your mission team, youth group, or choir tour with customized travel insurance.
-We’ll help you compare plans and avoid gaps in coverage.
+Protect your mission team, youth group, or choir tour with travel medical coverage, evacuation planning, and practical trip protection.
+We’ll help you compare options and avoid the gaps that cause problems when you’re already abroad.

 Prefer to talk it through?
 Call us at 800-533-5969 to review your upcoming trip.